Bob Filner is believed to be back in the city he governs after a stint in rehab

-Los Angeles (CNN) -- San Diego Mayor Bob Filner, facing a growing tide of sexual harassment allegations, has completed his two-week intensive behavior therapy a week early and will begin outpatient treatment, his lawyer said.
+San Diego Mayor Bob Filner, facing a growing tide of sexual harassment allegations, has completed two-week intensive behavior therapy and will begin outpatient treatment, according to his lawyer.

 But he might not be back at work in his office any time soon.
 His chief of staff changed the locks, according to numerous reports, including one by CNN affiliate KFMB.

-Attorney James Payne said in a statement that Filner began treatment on July 29, a week before the mayor previously told reporters he would start.
+In a statement, attorney James Payne said Filner began treatment on July 29, a week earlier than the mayor previously told reporters he would start.
 Filner was to complete that phase of treatment Saturday, Payne said.

-In the same statement, Payne said Filner would take some personal time this week and would not be available for comment.
+In his statement, Payne said Filner would take some personal time next week and would not be available for comment.

-An increasing number of women are saying that Filner inappropriately touched them, prompting his chief of staff to resign and fellow Democrats to call for him to step down.
+An increasing number of women were coming forward at the time to report that Filner inappropriately touched them, prompting his chief of staff to resign and fellow Democrats to call for Filner to step down.

 In a personal letter to the mayor Friday, Democratic Sen. Barbara Boxer, who addresses Filner as “Bob,” wrote: “We’ve known each other for a long time. … So I am speaking to you now on a personal and professional level, and asking you to step down as mayor and get the help you need as a private citizen.”